awsdocs/aws-codepipeline-user-guide/doc_source/update-change-detection.md

 ------<a name="proc-cfn-event-s3-createrule"></a>

-**To create a CloudWatch Events rule with Amazon S3 as the event source and AWS CodePipeline as the target and apply the permissions policy**
+**To create a CloudWatch Events rule with Amazon S3 as the event source and CodePipeline as the target and apply the permissions policy**

 1. In the template, under `Resources`, use the `AWS::IAM::Role` AWS CloudFormation resource to configure the IAM role that allows your event to start your pipeline\.
 This entry creates a role that uses two policies:
    + The first policy allows the role to be assumed\.